7oiden/community-science-museum-sp1/README.md

 This project was an assignment from Noroff's Frontend course first year and was delivered in December 2020.
 The time frame was 4 weeks, and the project requirements are listed in the next section.

+As part of the Noroff portfolio assignment the site was given a design overhaul, as well as som added JavaScript in 2021.

 <hr/>

 ## Assignment brief